pexpalacios/Webserver/README.md

 	  <img src="www/amiwuevo/images/gifs/base_idle.gif"/>
 </p>

-Amiwuevo is your field companion during this evaluation.
+Amiwuevo will be your loyal companion during this evaluation.
 As it's existence will abruptly end when your finish this assessment, you will have to nurture him, customize his clothes and help it overcome the dread of a futile existence and evade the absurd...
 Have fun!

 ## Instructions